 I support individuals to overcome difficulties and feel at home and happy in their own skin.

-And I support couples and people in different arrangements to have a better relationship and better sex.
+And I support people in relationships.
 My pronouns are they/their or she/her.

 I absolutely love my job and feel tremendously lucky to be able to do what I am doing.

 I run different ongoing groups and in house trainings.
 I continuously update my skills.